-- You could do a Modern Apprenticeship in a related area, such as fabrication, welding and metalwork.
-There are no set requirements for entry, but most employers will ask for 3-5 subjects at National 4 or 5 including English, Maths and science or technological subjects.
+You could enter trough a Craft Modern Apprenticeship.
+There are no set requirements for entry, but some employers will ask for subjects at National 4 or 5 including English, Maths and science or technological subjects.

-- As an alternative, you could study for a full time course in a relevant subject.
-In Scotland, there are courses in fabrication and welding at various levels: National Certificate (NC) or National Qualification (NQ) and Higher National Certificate or Diploma (HNC or HND).
+As an alternative, you could study for a full time course in a relevant subject.
+In Scotland, there are courses in fabrication and welding at various levels: NC or NQ and HNC or HND.
 Entry requirements range from no formal qualifications for some NC or NQ courses to 1-2 Highers for HNC and HND courses.
 Colleges may look for ability in particular subjects.

 You would find jobs in industry, such as engineering manufacture and repair, and in agriculture.
 There are also opportunities to train as a metalsmith in the Army developing skills as a welder, sheetmetal worker and blacksmith.
 Many blacksmiths are self-employed, especially artistic blacksmiths.

 able to work on your own as well as part of a team

 able to meet deadlines